 Safety Shut-off

 This water heater is designed to automatically shut-off in the event of the following:

-- The pilot flame is extinguished for any reason. - 2.
-The water temperature exceeds 189°F (87°C). - 3.
-Excessive contaminants in the combustion chamber. - 4.
-The ignition of flammable vapors.
+- 1. The water temperature exceeds 189°F (87°C) for 160°F models. - 3.
+Excessive combustion chamber temperatures. - 4.
+The presence of flammable vapors.